 Seven times Mino Raiola has p*ssed clubs off: Man Utd, Liverpool, Barca

-Mino Raiola is never afraid to speak his mind as one of the most controversial characters in football.
+Mino Raiola is never afraid to speak his mind and has become one of the most controversial characters in football.

-The 52-year-old has helped broker some of the biggest transfers in football history and represents the likes of Paul Pogba, Zlatan Ibrahimovic and Erling Haaland.
+The 53-year-old has helped broker some of the biggest transfers in football history and represents the likes of Paul Pogba, Zlatan Ibrahimovic and Erling Haaland.

 But he has gained as many enemies as high-profile clients during his career, and we’ve looked back at when he has managed to upset some of the biggest clubs in Europe.